Sandy Scene

 Signuputahvolunteer@bestfriends.org

 Hang out with cats that need socialization.
-At 16 you can do this independently -- no parent required.
+Teens 12 to 17 volunteer with cats alongside an adult, so bring a parent or another grown-up with you.
 The Kitten Nursery is a thing.
 Meaningful work on a regular schedule with other volunteers who keep showing up.

 First visit: Email to set up your volunteer account first.
 They'll walk you through orientation.
 After that you can sign up for shifts online.
 Other volunteers are there regularly -- you'll see the same people.